If you can’t find the answer to your question below, please contact HICL's Administrator & Company Secretary whose contact details are available here.

 A copy of the Mandate is available at the back of the most recent Scrip Dividend Circular, which can be found in Circulars & Related Notices.

-Please refer to pages 105 of the most recent Prospectus which can be found here.
-Please note that this section provides a generic overview of relevant tax issues at the time of the Prospectus’s issue (in February 2013), and that investors should obtain their own specific and up to date financial and tax advice.
+Please refer to page 99 of the most recent Prospectus which can be found here.
+Please note that this section provides a generic overview of relevant tax issues at the time of the Prospectus’s issue (in February 2017), and that investors should obtain their own specific and up to date financial and tax advice.

 HICL is a closed-ended company and does not issue a KIID, as for a UCITS or open ended product.